 If you’re concerned that someone close to you is abusing meth, the time to act is now.
 Do not wait until you begin to see severe and advanced signs of meth abuse.
-Your concern and immediate action may be the only thing that can save your loved one from ultimate self-destruction.
-By recognizing the behavioral changes and other signs of meth abuse you can confront your loved one about their addiction so that they can get the professional help they need.
-Here are some signs that your loved one may be addicted to meth:
+Your concern and action can prevent your loved one from continued harm.
+The following signs may indicate that your loved one has become addicted to methamphetamine:

 - Drastic weight loss

 - Frequent sweating

 If you have noticed these symptoms in your loved one, the next critical step is to get him or her into an effective and reputable treatment program.

 Take the time to educate yourself about the disease of addiction, so that you have a better understanding of what your loved one is experiencing.
 Also, research programs that offer the type and level of care that have helped others who have struggled with meth addiction.

 While you are doing this, be sure to express your concerns to your loved one and reiterate your support.
 Most importantly, listen to what he or she has to say.
 His or her willingness or hesitance to enter treatment can guide your continued efforts.

 Ideally you should not undertake this effort on your own.
 Get a small group of trusted friends or family members to help you.
 These individuals can help to protect your loved one’s health until you are able to get him or her into treatment.
 They can also serve as a source of emotional support to you during this trying time.